irfantoor/engine/README.md

 ### 2. Basic Initialisation

-Use the console command <strong>ie</strong> to create a basic app framework for you.
+Use the console command <strong>ie</strong> to create a basic app for you.
 When Irfan's Engine is installed, it will create a link to a shell command.
-Which can be used as follows to initialise the app.
+Which can be used as follows to create an app.

 ```sh
 $ ./ie app:init